Step-by-Step Guide to a Messianic Sabbath

 This post contains affiliate links.
 I only advertise items I personally recommend and may receive a small commission from qualifying purchases.
 For more information, visit our Affiliate Information Page.

 Shalom!
-I’m so glad you’ve decided to observe a traditional Messianic Sabbath evening!
-I hope it becomes one of your family’s most-loved traditions like it has in my family.
+I’m so glad you’ve decided to observe a traditional Messianic Sabbath evening.
+I hope it becomes one of your family’s most-loved traditions, as it has in mine.

-The Sabbath is not only one of the 10 Commandments, it’s a sign that we are God’s people (See Ez.
+The Sabbath is not only one of the 10 Commandments; it’s a sign that we are God’s people (See Ez.
 20:12, 20).
 By keeping the Sabbath, we’re not only being obedient to God but also showing our faith in who He is to us through our actions.
 Doing so brings glory to Him.

-This guide is a very basic overview of a traditional Sabbath.
-Every family observes the Sabbath a bit differently in their own way so feel welcome to use this as a guide and tailor it in the way that works best for your family.
-Whatever you do, make sure to keep the focus on God and on keeping the day set-apart for Him.
+This guide provides a fundamental overview of a traditional Sabbath.
+Every family observes the Sabbath a bit differently, so feel welcome to use this as a guide and tailor it to work best for your family.
+Whatever you do, keep the focus on God and keep the day set apart for Him.

 Click here for your printable Step-by-Step Guide to a Messianic Sabbath